cloudmesh-book/book-latex-2018/section/container/kubernetes-fs.md

     kubernetes    ClusterIP 10.96.0.1     <none> 443/TCP      8h
     999-nginx-ext NodePort  10.96.183.189 <none> 80:30275/TCP 6s

 please note that we have given a unique name.

+\begin{IU}

 You could use your username or if you use one of our classes your hid.
 The number part will typically be suficient.
 For class users that do not use the hid in the name we will terminate all instances without notification.
 In addition, we like you explicitly to add "-ext" to every container that is exposed to the internet.
 Naturally we want you to shut down such services if they are not in use.
 Failure to do so may result in termination of the service without notice, and in the worst case revocation of your priveledges to use *echo*.

+\end{IU}

 In our example you will find the port on which our service is exposed and remaped to.
 We find the port **30275** in the value